MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/project-server-2007-end-of-support.md

 |Project 2007 Standard  <br/> |October 10, 2017  <br/> |
 |Project 2007 Professional  <br/> |October 10, 2017  <br/> |

-For more information about Office 2007 servers reaching retirement, see [Plan your upgrade for your Office 2007 servers](https://support.office.com/article/4e5eab5f-05db-4627-9e17-421a6bf89606).
+For more information about Office 2007 servers reaching retirement, see [Upgrade from Office 2007 servers and client products](upgrade-from-office-2007-servers-and-products.md).

 ## What does end of support mean?